 - J-Band's benefits largely come from the reduced need for maintenance.
 With minimal repairs needed over the years, maintenance crews can make fewer and shorter trips, preventing greenhouse gas emissions and reducing the number of safety incidences for both workers and drivers. - J-Band extends the lifetime of a pavement beyond the 15 years typical of traditional pavement.
-Over the long term, there are fewer pavement rehabilitations and replacements required with the use of J-Band.

-In addition to the air quality and greenhouse gas benefits seen in this analysis, the reduced maintenance comes with a significant reduction in emissions from the manufacture of the asphalt compared to alternative joint solutions.
+Over the long term, there are fewer pavement rehabilitations and replacements required with the use of J-Band, resulting in a reduced use of asphalt.
+In addition to the air quality and greenhouse gas benefits seen in this analysis, the reduced asphalt usage comes with a significant reduction in emissions from the manufacture of the asphalt compared to alternative joint solutions.

 J-Band's benefits go beyond the financial.
-Its safety benefits and reduced greenhouse gas and pollutant emissions have much to offer customers looking to build a more sustainable future.
+Its safety benefits and reduced greenhouse gas and pollutant emissions have much to offer customers looking to build for a more sustainable future.